The Big Red Lost Box

-When there is only a small chance that the deal will convert within your normal sales cycle.
-For example, if your sales cycle is three months long but your prospect has told you they will definitely buy but not until next year (six months away), then you should lose that deal.
-Once you lose the deal, you set a follow-up Activity for the appropriate time and forget about it until then.
+There are other times you should consider losing a lead as well, such as when there is only a small chance that the deal will convert within your normal sales cycle.
+For example, if your sales cycle is three months long, but your prospect has told you they don’t plan to buy until next year (six months away), then you should lose that deal.
+Once you lose the deal, you set a follow-up activity for the appropriate time and forget about it until then.

 Good sales managers set up their reps for success by having them focus only on those deals that have the potential to bring revenue.
-And the they make sure that they are identifying leads who are: ready, looking and able.
-Ready to buy as in this sales cycle.
-Looking for solutions to their issue.
-Able to buy, as in they have the budget.
+They make sure they are identifying leads who are: ready to buy, looking for solutions to their issue and have the budget.

-If they don't fit those criteria, then lose the deal, set an Activity to follow in three months, six months or whenever is appropriate and move onto the next, more likely prospect.
+If they don't fit these criteria, then lose the deal.
+You can set an activity to follow up in three months, six months or whenever is appropriate and move onto the next, more likely prospect.